Highly correlated two-dimensional viscous electron fluid in moderate magnetic fields: 7. Conclusion

-From Eq.~(\ref{lambda_below}) it is seen that at the frequencies below the resonance, $ \omega < 2 \omega_c $, in the samples with the widths $W \gg l_s $ the ac response $V_1(y,t)$ is located in the narrower near-edge regions, $ W/2-|y| \lesssim l_s $ and have non-oscillation exponential profile.
+In the samples with the widths $W \gg l_s $ and at the frequencies below the resonance, $ \omega < 2 \omega_c $, the ac response $V_1(y,t)$ is located in the narrower near-edge regions, $ W/2-|y| \lesssim l_s $ and have non-oscillation exponential profile [see Eq.~(\ref{lambda_below})].